Are you thinking about teaching abroad? Moving to another country to teach is an amazing, life-changing experience.

 You are only paid for contact hours with students.
 Your schedule will most likely include several unpaid gaps.
 You are often teaching the first and last classes of the day with long gaps in between.
 Depending on the country, you might also have a 1 or 2-hour lunch break in the middle of the day, which is of course unpaid.

 Likewise, while working at a language school in Australia, I was paid for 20 hours of work per week.
-Again, I was only paid for the time I was physically in class with my students.
+Again, I was only paid for the time I was physically in class with my students which was between 4 and 5 hours a day.
 However, I spent many, many hours at school planning my lessons, correcting essays, and creating PowerPoints.

 #2 Teaching supplies are often expensive or unavailable abroad